top of page

 Plumley A 30443-0046.jpg

 Anita completed her MSci at Imperial College London in 2022, where her Master’s research project focused on finding bio-based plasticisers for regenerated cellulose films under the supervision of Prof Tom Welton.
 In her first year, she completed a summer internship with Notpla, investigating possible filler components for agar films.
-Anita is co-supervised by Prof Matthew Davidson and is in her first year of her PhD at the CSCT.
+Anita is co-supervised by Prof Matthew Davidson at the University of Bath.
 Her research focuses on the development of novel polylactic acid (PLA) materials.
 In her spare time, Anita enjoys sailing (but only if it’s sunny!), hiking and baking.

 CSCT photo.jpg